Manudeep-git/Treasure_Hunters/README.md

 ### Optimizations and Future Work

-Given more time to work on this project, I would have implemented multiple reinforcement learning algorithms and compared the results.
+I think future would work be implementing multiple reinforcement learning algorithms and compare the results.
 Perhaps one algorithm would have found the best solution faster than all others for this application.
-A substantial piece of future work would be making the enemies move or chase the agent.
-Because I had Pac Man in mind when doing this project, an attempt at implementing this feature was made, but with the current policy/architecture, the state space grew exponentially.
-Training a model in an environment with moving enemies soon became infeasible due to the incredible number of possible states.
+Another piece of future work would be making the enemies move or chase the agent.Also, Training a model in an environment with moving enemies soon becomes infeasible due to the incredible number of possible states.
 Further improvements could also be made to the current Q-learning implementation to reduce total execution time, such as hyperparameter tuning or general architecture redesign.
-Also, the dimensionality of the environments can be expanded to three or more.
-As is, the algorithm should be able to support this with minimal changes.
-However, visualizing the behavior of the agent in these environments will likely become an issue.
+Also, the dimensionality of the environments can be expanded.
+As it stands, the algorithm should be able to support this with minimal changes.